Bartosz-L/UNITY_racing-ball-3D/README.md

 3D racing ball game.
-The goal is to collect all the the diamonds in the level.
+The goal is to collect all the diamonds in the level.
 The game has simple physics of rolling ball and dynamic camera.

 CONTROLS: